 (I decided to upgrade my zoom background – and even had a much more professional-looking bookcase for my office to show up on the screen.
 I’m hoping that it looks more professional to the world!)

-Bottom Line on Zoom: Watch yourself carefully – and critically – on a recording.
+Bottom Line on your Zoom Presence: Watch yourself carefully – and critically – on a recording.

 What can you improve?
 Your expressions?
 Your lighting?
 Do you need to wear a brighter color, or a sleeker-looking shirt or top?